 Social distancing, initially with a two metre rule and latterly with the 1+ metre guidance wherever this is practical to do so.
 DfE advice is that it is often not possible for primary aged children to remain fully socially distanced.
 They also advise that primary schools should not require face masks or coverings to be worn.
 At Beechview we do not require masks in the classroom, but advise our teachers to do so wherever. possible and when not possible they should wear masks.

 Greatly increased use of technology, both to support children learning from home and also to support the learning of children in class.

 Careful arrangement of classrooms to maximise social distancing and to create an orderly calm learning environment.
 Desks have been arranged to face the front.

 Much more outdoor learning whenever the weather permits.

 Decluttering of the room and desks, with each child managing her own individual resources, stored in ziplock bags.

-We have learned a lot from the experience, and from September when all children return we will be applying most of these lessons to our new arrangements.
+We have learned a lot from the experience, and from February when all our children returned from lockdown we have applied most of these lessons to our new arrangements.
 The goal is first and foremost their (and our staff's) safety, but also to continue to support both the learning and the well-being of the children.
 It isn't perfect, but it really is working.